 pygmy is written in Golang, so to install it, run:

-As announced in our blog post, Lagoon is now also compatible with Lando!
+Lagoon is well-integrated with Lando!
 For more information, please see the documentation at https://docs.lando.dev/config/lagoon.html to get yourself up and running.

 Lando's workflow for Lagoon will be familiar to users of Lando, and will also be the easiest way for Lagoon newcomers to get up and running.
 Pygmy presents a closer integration with Docker, which will lend itself better to more complex scenarios and use cases but will also require a deeper understanding.

-We have previously evaluated adding support for other systems like Docksal and Docker4Drupal, and while we may add support for these in the future, our current focus is on supporting using Lando and pygmy.
-If you do have Lagoon running with one of these (or other) tools, we would love for you to submit a PR on GitHub!
+We have previously evaluated adding support for other systems like Docksal and Docker4Drupal, and while we may add support for these in the future, our current focus is on supporting our current tools.